hipe/tmx/doc/002-using-the-node-table.md

     identifiers have been allocated, so that we know which ones are still available.

-  - node identifiers can be used to track documents in the project. we use a number and not names as a _concrete_ way to reference a document, because a document's name will often change over time, while the number can remain constant thru name changes.
+  - node identifiers can be used to track <a name='b.3'></a>documents in the project. we use numbers and not names as a _concrete_ way to reference a document, because a document's name will often change over time, while the number can remain constant thru name changes.

-  - (when referencing a document, you should use both its identifier number _and_ a descriptive name after the document, unless you're _really_ pressed for space.)
+  - (when referencing a document, you should use both its identifier number _and_ a descriptive name after the document, unless you're really pressed for space.)

   - node identifiers can be used to track "issues" (like bugs or planned features or wishlist items). we don't generally call these things "nodes". when the node tracks an issue we just call it an "issue" not a "node".
+    (see also [\[#004\]](../README.md#004) the TODO stack, which is generally for smaller, more near-term goals; but can be used in conjunction with the node table.)

-  - nodes can have arbitary tags associated with them, exactly as tweets have hastags (but experimentally a tag name can use single dashes as word separators). nodes that track open issues will have the tag `#open` associated with them, typically in the "Main Tag" column of the table.
+  - nodes can have arbitary tags associated with them, exactly as tweets have hastags (but experimentally a tag name can use single dashes as word separators `#like-this`). nodes that track open issues will have the tag `#open` associated with them, typically in the "Main Tag" column of the table.

-  - occasionally we will associate a node (number) with a particular .. er .. node of code; with the same justification offered about documents above - that it's a concise way to reference something in a manner that endures name changes (which are frequent in code).
+  - occasionally we associate a node (number) with a particular .. er .. node of code; with the same justification offered about documents [above](#b.3) - that it's a concise way to reference something in a manner that endures name changes (which are frequent in code).

-  - when we do so we will typically associate the identifer with a particular class or module (but not, say, a method. we just use the name of the method or function and change its name as necessary). we typically avoid more than one identifier per file, but rather opt for [sub-identifiers](#sub-identifiers) (explained next).
+  - when we do so we will typically associate the identifer with a particular class or module (but not, say, a method. to refer to a method, we typically just refer to it by name and change its name as necesssary). we typically avoid more than one identifier per file, but rather opt for [sub-identifiers](#sub-identifiers) (explained next).